chiquitinxx/grooscript-demos/README.md

 To get links and info to run demos run **./gradlew showInfo**

-To run the demos in Node.js (colors.js and startChat.js), you need Node.js installed, and run **npm install** (maybe as sudo) to install dependencies.
+To run the demos in Node.js (colors.js, startChat.js and restApi), you need Node.js installed, and run **npm install** (maybe as sudo) to install dependencies.